MICHELE NORRIS, Host:

 RICHARD KNOX: As the tumor grew it was getting harder and harder for him to breathe.
 Doctors have successfully transplanted windpipes taken from organ donors.
 But Andemarian's doctor, Tomas Gudbjardsson, said that wasn't an option for him.

 TOMAS GUDBJARDSSON: That often means a long wait.
 In this case, his symptoms were already that prominent that something had to be done.

 KNOX: Gudbjardsson remembered reading about an Italian surgeon who's trying to create organs in the lab.

-Dr. PAOLO MACCHIARINI (Karolinska Institute): My dream was always to transplant the safest and best windpipe.
+PAOLO MACCHIARINI: My dream was always to transplant the safest and best windpipe.

 KNOX: And now?

 TEKLESENBET BEYENE: Now it's better.
 I'm not exactly 100 percent, but I am good.